jin-guo/COMP598_Fall2020/assignments/Project.md

 We have introduced mechanisms for specific feedback loops in our infrastructure and may try to simulate an attack on your recommendation system during the assignments duration.
 It is okay if you look for feedback loops or attacks that are not actually occurring or detect issues that we did not plan for: We do not require that you detect the specific feedback loop or attack that we encoded.

-**Deliverables:** Present your work in the dedicated session and submit a final report to Gradescope that describes the following:
+**Deliverables:** Present your work in the dedicated session and submit a final report that describes the following:

 * **Conceptual Analysis of Potential Problems (optional)** (3 pages max): Describe the process you used to analyze possible feedback loops, fairness, and attacks.
 Identify at least 2 potential issues each.
 For each feedback loop, explain what might happen and what the positive or negative consequences are, and how it could be detected.
 For each fairness issue, describe the potential problem, the used notion of fairness, how it could be detected, and how it can be reduced.
 For each potential attack, describe the attack scenario, how it could be detected, how it could be mitigated or made harder to exploit, and what could be done once detected.
 * **Analysis of Problems in Log Data (optional)** (2 pages max): Briefly describe how you analyzed one potential issue (either feedback loop, fairness, or attack) in the telemetry data of your system.
 Summarize your key findings, including negative results.
 Provide pointers to the artifacts behind your analysis for details (ideally links to notebook files on Github).